 You can also get plenty of information on rankings and much more on their site at www.princetonreview.com/

-If you go for the book, the 2-page overviews offer great information in the text and sidebars.
+If you go for the book itself, the 2-page overviews offer great information in the text and sidebars.
 You can read about what’s important in admissions, student comments, the vibe, the study scene, the most popular majors, and — my favorite — ratings in the lefthand sidebar for PROFESSOR INTERESTING RATING and PROFESSOR ACCESSIBLE RATING.
-For example, for PENN STATE, those numbers are 80 and 83.
-For HARVARD, 64 and 61, and for HARVEY MUDD 98 and 99.
+For example, for PENN STATE, those numbers are 81 and 84.
+For HARVARD, 61 and 61, and for HARVEY MUDD 98 and 99.
 In case you want to know whether you’re likely to have much of a relationship with your professors.

 It’s free, though you need to sign up after a search or two, and it includes ALL colleges and universities, not just “the best.”
 It presents reviews broken down by category, detailed financial information, admissions information, a scattergram that will help you see if you’re a good candidate, AND you can search colleges by state and get an entire list in seconds.
 But there are a few tricks to getting the information you want.